 While that’s a nice thought, the experienced attorneys and legal professionals at Stewart J. Guss, Attorney at Law, can assure you that Nationwide is almost certainly NOT on your side!

-Nationwide is one of the top insurance providers and serves clients across the U.S. (hence “Nationwide”).
-You can bet that the corporate officers haven’t collected hundreds of millions of dollars in profits through their dedication to paying claims and being “on the side” of accident victims!
-They make their money by paying out as LITTLE as possible on claims, so how is it possible that they are on your side?
-Its simple – they’re not!
+Nationwide is one of the top insurance providers and serves clients across the U.S. (hence the name!)
+However, you can bet that the corporate officers haven’t collected hundreds of millions of dollars in profits through their dedication to paying claims and being “on the side” of accident victims!
+On the contrary, they make their money by paying out as LITTLE as possible on claims, so how is it possible that they are on your side?
+It’s simple – they’re not!

-While auto insurance companies may use similar claim procedures, no two companies are the same.
-Our attorneys have been fighting Nationwide Insurance car accident claims adjusters for years.
+While all auto insurance companies may use similar claim procedures, no two companies are the same.
+Our attorneys have been successfully fighting Nationwide Insurance car accident claims adjusters for years.
 We are a national law firm based in Houston with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus and dedication to excellence.
 No matter where you are located, we may be able to help you, so call or contact us now.
 We are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or CONTACT US NOW by [CLICKING HERE] to submit your case for review.

 If you were in a car accident, there is a good chance you might have to file a claim with Nationwide.
 You may also have to file a claim if you are a Nationwide policyholder and were in a crash with an uninsured or underinsured driver.
-If you do have to start the claim process, don’t expect the nice voice from the commercials on the other end of the phone.
+If you have to start the claim process, don’t expect to get the nice voice from the commercials on the other end of the phone.
 Instead, let us share with you the SECRETS about how Nationwide handles claims and protects its profits!